TaleirOfDeynai/wip-ai-dungeon-mods/README.md

 ### Turn-Cache
 A utility module that provides per-action caching capabilities.

+### Events
+A utility module providing an event emitter.

 ### Stemming
 A utility that provides a Lancaster word stemmer and TF-IDF capability for comparing and querying all the text currently in context.